+- The CEO is authorized to enter into contracts with utility providers in order to establish connections, conduct repair or maintenance and to purchase utility services that are Normal Operating Expenses. - The CEO is authorized to enter into contracts with providers for annual software fees and licenses as needed.

 - i.
-The CEO is authorized to enter into contracts with utility providers in order to establish connections, conduct repair or maintenance and to purchase utility services that are Normal Operating Expenses. - ii.
-The CEO is authorized to enter into contracts with providers for annual software fees and licenses as needed.

-- 1. The Managing Members shall be notified within 24 hours of the declaration of the emergency. - 2.
-If a public works or purchased goods or services contract is awarded without competitive bidding due to an emergency, a written finding of the existence of an emergency shall be filed with the Managing Members and made public on the Alliance's website no later than two weeks following the award of the contract. - 3.
+The CEO is authorized to make a finding of the existence of an emergency, to authorize spending of Managing Member resources and funds, to waive competitive bidding requirements and to execute any contracts necessary to respond to the emergency in accordance with RCWs 39.04.020, 39.04.280 and 53.19.030, and subject to the following. - The Managing Members shall be notified within 24 hours of the declaration of the emergency. - If a public works or purchased goods or services contract is awarded without competitive bidding due to an emergency, a written finding of the existence of an emergency shall be filed with the Managing Members and made public on the Alliance's website no later than two weeks following the award of the contract. - 3.
 If a personal services contract is awarded without competitive bidding due to an emergency, a written finding of the existence of an emergency shall be filed with the Managing Members and made public on the Alliance's website within seven working days following commencement of the work or execution of the contract, whichever occurs first.
 Documented justification for emergency contracts shall be provided to the Managing Members when the contract is filed.